-CRJU 2901 Law Enforcement Leadership and Administration II 3-0-3 of a healthy workplace.
+CRJU 2901 Law Enforcement Leadership and Administration II 3-0-3

+This course focuses on issues associated with law enforcement leadership roles.
+Topics include effective time management, stress management, and characteristics of a healthy workplace.
 Other topics include dealing with diverse personalities as well as a strong emphasis on understanding and developing communication skills within a law enforcement environment.
 Prerequisites: Exit or exemption from Learning Support Reading; passing a multi-level criminal background check.